CLSherrod/clsherrod.github.io/_posts/2008-09-17-the-horror-of-mental-images.md

 date: 2008-09-17
 published: true
 categories:
-- Essays
+  - Learning & Growth
 tags:
   - love
   - spirituality
-permalink: "/the-horror-of-mental-images/"
+permalink: /the-horror-of-mental-images/
 ---
 At a dinner party at a friend's place last weekend the subject of favorite movies came up.
 Out of six people only two people like horror movies.
 Us four couldn't understand why.